 Adult Faith Formation

-“The Way” was the among the earliest names for followers of the Risen Christ.
-The Way also appears as a biblical reference to the earliest Christian communities in the Acts of the Apostles.
+“The Way” was the among the earliest names for the followers of the Risen Christ.
+The Way also appears as a biblical reference for the earliest Christian communities in the Acts of the Apostles.
 In addition, tradition teaches that both before and after his conversion, Saint Paul referred to the disciples of Christ as part of the Way.
 More than two thousand years later, Catholic Christians are still part of the Way of Jesus Christ.
 But as we all know, a life of discipleship is not a hobby or pastime.
 It is a vocation, a way of life that lays claim to our whole heart, mind, and strength.
 As disciples, our lives should be focused on and inspired by our faith in Christ, who is our merciful redeemer, friend, and brother.
-And as disciples, we are called to reach out to those who need our help in growing closer to Christ and the Church.
+And as his disciples, we are called to reach out to those who need our help in growing closer to Christ and the Church.

 The Assisi Project

 Saturday, October 7th at 8:00am